-Connection is the feeling that being part of your organization makes you part of a community of people who are engaged in something that’s bigger than any one person.
+Connection in the workplace is the feeling of being part of a community engaged in something bigger than any one person.
 There’s a sense of belonging to the organization and the people around you.
-There’s a deep sense not only of social camaraderie but of kinship, of shared culture, values, customers, and mission.
-Connection manifests as the sense that a place is “special,” that you and your colleagues are a “band of brothers” who have each other’s backs unconditionally.
+There’s a deep sense not only of social camaraderie but of kinship, shared culture, values, customers, and mission.

-However, connection doesn’t happen all at once.
-It’s rare for a new employee to join an organization and immediately feel that he’s part of a band of brothers.
+Connection doesn’t happen all at once.
+It’s rare for a new employee to join an organization and immediately feel they are fully integrated as part of a team.
 Instead, people typically pass through a few preliminary stages before achieving connection:

 Fit.
 Fit is similarity to, or a congruence with, an employer’s culture or environment.
 This might manifest as an appreciation for the physical artifacts in the work space, a connection to the social structure, an appreciation for the work environment (digging your cubicle, the break room, etc.), job fit, or a fit with the organization as a whole.
-A person who fits with an organization may find that the people working there have a background like his own or that the work being done is the kind of work he’s trained for and enjoys.
-He fits in with the company.
+People who fit with an organization may find that the people working there have a career or educational background like their own or that the work being done is the kind of work they trained for and enjoy.
+They fit in with the organizational culture.

 Integration.
-Once employees feel they belong, they become an integral part of the organization.
-Rather than being just a part of the organization, the organization is a part of who they are.
+Once employees feel they belong, they become an integral part of the company culture.
+Rather than being just a part of the company, the company is a part of who they are.